-We have performed a substantial number of experiments to gain insight into this previously uncharted area.
 For both problem scenarios we have generated large benchmark sets on which we tested the various planning approaches and their encodings discussed in the previous section.
 These experiments are mainly of an exploratory nature in which we study the effect of each of the problem variables.

 The solver used in these experiments has been implemented in Java, using SPUDD as its internal MDP solver.
-All experiments have been run on a system with an 1.60 Ghz Intel i7 processor with a time limit of 3 hours per instance, except for the experiments of Section 5.2 which had a time limit of one day.
+All experiments have been run on a system with an 1.60 Ghz Intel i7 processor.

-5.1 Activities with Failures
+5.1 Activities with failures

 In the first series of experiments we have been mainly interested in exploring the computational limits of solving the problem centrally using an exact algorithm.
-To this end we generated a set of simple instances that vary in both the number of players N (2-5) and activity set $A_i$ sizes (1-15).
+To this end we generated a set of simple instances that vary in both the number of players N (2-5) and activity set A_i sizes (1-15).
 We solved these instances using different planning period lengths T (1-46).
-From these experiments we identify the parameters that contribute the most to the difficulty of the problem.
+From these experiments we identify the parameters that contribute the most to the complexity of the problem.

-Activity sets are generated using random, linear, timedependent cost functions and always increase the quality level of the associated road by one.
+Activity sets are generated using random, linear, time-dependent cost functions and always increase the quality level of the associated road by one.
 Quality cost functions are also generated for each road.
 Road quality is decreasing linearly in the quality with a random factor from [1, 3], which is fixed per road.
 Recall from Section 4.1 that linearity of this and other cost functions is a restriction not imposed by our model but is required to combat a potential exponential MDP encoding size.
-For the social costs $\ell$ we